What about if we get a deal? Will this funding continue? Will we have to pay back the money?

 What type of training will the grant fund?

 The training grant will provide funding for up to 50% of the cost of training that provides you or your employees with skills to complete customs declarations and carry out the technical processes of customs procedures.
 A higher limit applies to Small and Medium-sized Enterprises.
 The training does not have to lead to a formal qualification.
 It cannot be used towards the existing cost of current training or for other unrelated training.

 I’m not currently a customs broker but I’d like to invest in IT improvements, can I apply for a grant?

 No. The IT improvements grant is only available to customs intermediaries who currently complete customs declarations on behalf of importers and exporters.
 Your business must be based in, or have a branch in the UK, have 250 employees or less and an annual turnover of £50 million or less.

 Can I apply more than once?

 Yes.
 You may decide to train more staff than requested in their original application, or an employee may wish to go on additional training courses.
-Applications will close on 5 April 2019, or earlier once all the funding is allocated.
+The application deadline has been extended and the scheme will now close on 31 May 2019, or earlier once all the funding is allocated.